charukeerthi/About/README.md

 - 👋 Hi, I’m @charukeerthi
 - 👀 I’m interested in Machine Learning and Data Science in Python
-- 🌱 I’m currently working on automation Machine learning project on 'Crop recommendation system' for my final year project
+- 🌱 I’m currently working on automation Machine learning project on 'Crop recommendation system'
-- 💞️ I’m looking to collaborate on Flask, Selenium and Flask projects
+- 💞️ I’m looking to collaborate on ML and AI projects
 - 📫 How to reach me - charukeerthi.nb@gmail.com

 <!---